Should You Stay on the JR Yamanote Line in Tokyo?

 People

-It’s estimated that around 5 million people a day use the line and sometimes it can feel like all of them are in the same carriage as you!
+It’s estimated that around 5 million people a day use the line, and sometimes it can feel like they are all in the same carriage as you!

-If you’re travelling anywhere near the Tokyo rush hour, the Yamanote Line is going to be very, very full.
-In fact, according to figures the trains are at 97 per cent capacity between 7.40 and 8.40am – with over 37,000 people travelling.
+If you’re traveling near the Tokyo rush hour, the Yamanote Line will be very, very full.
+In fact, according to figures, the trains are at 97 percent capacity between 7.40 and 8.40am – with over 37,000 people traveling.

-Although to be fair, the same figures show a number of other lines at over 100 per cent capacity – so, perhaps the moral here is more don’t travel anywhere in Tokyo during peak rush hour!
+Although to be fair, the same figures show several other lines at over 100 percent capacity, so perhaps the moral here is to not travel anywhere in Tokyo during peak rush hour!

 Hotel Popularity